segmentio/segment-docs/src/connections/destinations/catalog/lucky-orange/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "{{integration.name}}" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Lucky Orange" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Drop in your Site ID from the Lucky Orange.
-4. We’ll automatically initialize Lucky Orange’s library upon loading analytics.js.
+4. We'll automatically initialize Lucky Orange's library upon loading analytics.js.

 ## Identify